aditi-gosain/woc-ml/README.md

 - forward_prop(): Used for forward propagation.
 - back_prop(): Used for calculating error using back propagation.
 - update_params(): Used to update the weights and biases using the obtained error.
-- call(): Used for iterating through all the training examples.
+- call(): Contains a for loop for iterating several times.
 - accuracy(): Used for calculating accuracy.

 **Accuracy: 10.10%**<br/>